VikParuchuri/ml-math/README.md

 # Math for ML

-This shows a skill tree visualization to help you learn the math you need for ML/DL.
+This shows a skill tree visualization to help you learn the math you need for ML.

+## Contributing Content

+The content is in 3 json files in `src/lib/assets`:

+- `topics.json` contains the individual nodes in the graph
+- `relations.json` contains the edges
+- `resources.json` is a list of resources pertaining to the topics

+Feel free to add new topics.
+If you add a new topic, also ensure you add the relevant relations and resources.
+Make sure you preserve all of the fields from other topics/relations/resources.

+Once you commit your changes, the main site will be rebuilt with the new content.
+Open a pull request to get a preview site to test your changes (or test locally following the instructions below).

 ## Developing